 So here you go:

 - BUG 31618290 – FDA MIGRATION EXPORT FAILS WITH ORA-31603 IN CDB ENV

 FDA as feature was not available with Multitenant in Oracle 12.1.
-And since the above bug isn’t public, I can tell you that it isn’t fixed yet but supposed to be fixed in the next database release.
+And since the above bug isn’t public, I can tell you that it isn’t fixed yet and [correction of previous version of this blog post – July 4, 2023] it may not be fixed in Oracle 23c, at least not in the initial release.
 That means, in case you have an FDA within your CDB$ROOT or a PDB, you may not be able to leverage the new procedure to export and transport the FDA to another database.

 Final question: Upgrades?

 If you did ask yourself: Does this affect me during upgrades as well?
 No, it doesn’t.
 When you upgrade, all stays valid and healthy.
 No need to export and transport your FDA.
 So this topic applies only to databases where you want to export the FDA.
 Most likely you may see this topic for Endianness migrations, for instance moving an 220.127.116.11 database from AIX to Linux with an FDA in the source database.
 In such cases, extra treatments are required.